Minnesota PFML 2026: Employer Deadlines, Rates & Registration Guide

 - Priority for businesses under 50 employees

-- Check DEED website for current availability
+- Check DEED Paid Leave for current availability

 MN PFML Individualized Employee Notice Requirements